LonxunQuantum/Q-CAD-documentations/source/tutorials_and_examples/GaAs_HSE_Band_Calculation.rst

    After running "split_kp.x gen.kpt", it will generate "IN.KPT" and "HIGH_SYMMETRY_POINT" (high-symmetry points information) files.

-Si.SG15.PBE.UPF
+As.SG15.PBE.UPF, Ga.SG15.PBE.UPF

 .. note::
-   Si.SG15.PEB.UPF is the pseudopotential file.
+   As.SG15.PEB.UPF and Ga.SG15.PBE.UPF are the pseudopotential files.

 Calculations
 -------------